Introduction

 }

-Generally DAO class is injected into service layer or business layer code but for simplicity we will call from main class to test the functionality.
+Generally DAO class is injected into service layer or business layer code but for simplicity I will call DAO class from Spring Boot main class to test the functionality.

 public static void main(String[] args) {